scipunch/notes/projects/arcticles/Job market in Korea/Exploring the Korean Job Market for Software Engineers.md

 | false           | 26    |
 | true            | 57    |
 Extraction of the most common requirements wasn't as easy as prev steps.
 So I've met a classification problem which I'm going to describe in the next chapter of this article.

+# Conclusion
+We successfully extracted and analyzed job data from LinkedIn using the `linkedin_jobs_scraper` package.
+Python was